-The treatment course of ankle valgus essentially involves the implants of screws or plates within the medial malleolar region.
+Different from valgus deformity of foot, the treatment course of ankle valgus essentially involves the implants of screws or plates within the medial malleolar region.
 The former method of inserting screws is seen to be less successful than the latter one due to the likelihood of the screws bending, twisting, breaking apart or being displaced intra-articular.

 - Implanting Atransphyseal Screws in the medial malleolar region that presents as a rigid insertion